holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/02_scratch_functions/lesson_plan.md

         - Output: say cook time
         - Emphasize that the function needs to be called from the main program
         - Emphasize **what the input variable is**
+            - Program on the LEFT
+            - Functions on the RIGHT
+            - Just like the "levels of abstraction" lesson
     - Hexagon together as a class
         - Input: size
         - Output: Hexagon of that size